 A brilliant and rebellious Hollywood actress whose career was tragically dismantled by mental illness and a brutal institutional system.

-Frances Farmer arrived in Hollywood with the fierce independence and talent to become a major star.
-Signed by Paramount in the mid-1930s, she delivered compelling performances in films like 'Come and Get It' and 'The Toast of New York,' known for her naturalistic style and refusal to conform to studio publicity demands.
-Her outspoken political views and rebellious nature, however, put her at odds with the system.
-A series of personal crises and confrontations with police led to a diagnosis of paranoid schizophrenia and her involuntary commitment to a Washington state asylum in 1944.
-The following years were a nightmare of alleged abuse, including insulin shock therapy and solitary confinement.
-Though she was eventually released and made a few attempts to return to performing, her career never recovered, and her life became a cautionary tale about the treatment of mental health and the price of nonconformity.
+Frances Farmer signed with Paramount in the mid-1930s and delivered compelling performances in 'Come and Get It' and 'The Toast of New York.'
+Her naturalistic style and refusal to conform to studio publicity demands set her apart.
+Outspoken political views and a rebellious nature put her at odds with the system.
+Personal crises and confrontations with police led to a diagnosis of paranoid schizophrenia.
+She was involuntarily committed to a Washington state asylum in 1944.
+The following years included alleged insulin shock therapy and solitary confinement.
+She was eventually released and attempted to return to performing, but her career never recovered.
+Her life became a cautionary tale about mental health treatment and the price of nonconformity.

 1901–1927